- britishfareasttraderspartners_admin

 They are so used to visitors (saying human beings might not be entirely accurate lol).

-A man was giving this little cutie some peanuts and then
+A man was giving this little cutie some peanuts and then he captures a photo of it up close.

-He saw we were interested in taking a snap of this little fella
+He saw we were interested in taking a snap of this little fella and so he gave us some peanuts too– for the squirrel to munch on lol.

-Thanks for your generosity Mr. visitor.
+Thanks for your generosity Mister.